Who are key populations?

 download in English

-The Global Fund also recognizes vulnerable populations - those who have increased vulnerabilities in a particular context, i.e. adolescent/women and girls, miners and people with disabilities.
+The Global Fund also recognizes vulnerable populations - those who have increased vulnerabilities in a particular context, such as adolescent/women and girls, miners and people with disabilities.

 Mark Dybul & Hon.
 Michael Kirby AC CMG